esl-epfl/ESL-CGRA-simulator/README.md

 Each kernel has a folder with its name.
 All the files needed to run a simulation should be inside them and follow the naming convention detailed in [Creating a kernel](#creating-a-kernel).
 These include (but are not restricted to):
 * (optional) A file containing the `SAT-MapIt` output.
 * (optional) A hand-written assembly file.
-* An `inputs.csv` file including the inputs values to the kernel.
-* A `memory.csv` file including the indexed values that the kernel can access indirectly (through a memory address).
+* (optional) A `memory.csv` file including the indexed values that the kernel can access from memory.

+    You can either write this file by hand or fill the memory using the `kernel_add_memory_region` function.
 * A `instructions.csv` file containing a matrix of operations to be executed by each Processing Element (PE) during each instruction.

     This file can be automatically generated from a `.out` file or hand-written assembly.
-You may have more than one version of a this file (all named `instructions<version>.csv` (replacing `<version>` with any string), but they must use the same environment (inputs and memory).
-* A `outputs.csv` and `memory_out.csv` files that are generated after every run of the simulator.
-These files are overriden (even for different versions of the same kerel), so save them somewhere else if you want to keep track of them.
+* A `memory_out.csv` file is generated after every run of the simulator.
+This file is overriden, so save it somewhere else if you want to keep track of it.

+You may have more than one version of the instructions and memory files (all named `instructions<version>.csv` or `memory<version>.csv` (replacing `<version>` with any string).

 ### Notebook
-An `.ipynb` is provided to play with the different functionalities of the simulator.
+An `simulator.ipynb` is provided to play with the different functionalities of the simulator.
 You can run actions and see the output directly there.
+Also, a separate notebook for each example is provided.

 # Usage
 The usage of the simulator throught the notebook is very straight-forward.